jpc-hpe/my_nvim_config/README.md

 I am a long time user of Vim, so my "muscle memory" is used to the command line at the bottom of the screen.
 This managed by the noice plugin, and I created a [file](lua/plugins/noice.lua) to revert back to old behavior.

+### tokyonight (colors)

+I am too lazy to explore and decide on color schemes, so I am using the default one provided by LazyVim, which is tokyonight.
+But there were some things that I had to tweak:

+- The line between splits (that you can drag with the mouse to resize) was almos imposible to find.
+- The ghost text that copilot+blink provides was too dark for my tast.

+So I created a [file](lua/plugins/tokyonight.lua) to tweak the colors.

 ## License

 All code is licensed under the [MIT License](https://opensource.org/license/mit).